Wednesday, 26 June 2019

 Like I said, this is a very different animal to what I normally do.
 Plus, I'm not the biggest wine drinker so this is a bit of a curveball, but I thought this would be a fun extract to share with you!

 Before I hand you over to the extract (got a glass of good wine or beverage at hand?), I just want to thank Ellen from ED PR for asking if I want to be involved in this tour.
-And if you want more info on this book, you can check it out at Gallic Books's website or at Book Depository.
+And if you want more info on this book, you can check it out at Gallic Books's website.

 Now, ONTO THE EXTRACT!!!